 Gently tap each clam on your work surface or carefully poke them with a blunt knife to make sure that they close up.
 If any don’t close tightly after a few taps or a poke, they’re probably dead and not worth risking so chuck them away.

-Plate up immediately and garnish generously with parsley, a squeeze more lemon and some black pepper.
+Garnish generously with parsley, a squeeze more lemon and some black pepper.